PaddlePaddle/PaddleOCR/docs/ppocr/model_train/recognition.en.md

 Each disturbance method is selected with a 40% probability during the training process.
 For specific code implementation, please refer to: [rec_img_aug.py](../../ppocr/data/imaug/rec_img_aug.py)

-## 2.Training
+## 2. Training

 PaddleOCR provides training scripts, evaluation scripts, and prediction scripts.
-In this section, the CRNN recognition model will be used as an example:
+This section will take the PP-OCRv3 English recognition model as an example:

-### 2.1 Start Training
+### 2.1.
+Start Training

 First download the pretrain model, you can download the trained model to finetune on the icdar2015 data: